NeuraCerebra-AI/Ultimate-Debugger-Prompt-for-Claude-3/README.md

 ![Screenshot 2024-07-24 at 3 52 39 PM](https://github.com/user-attachments/assets/4b3336d8-61a8-4ed5-b636-f13c072de92e)

-3. Use the following prompt:
+3. Use the following prompt in ChatGPT or another conversation of Claude for automated naming:
 ```
 Analyze the repository in the photo and use the following template to make XML brackets for each file.
 Leave the inside alone.
 Write in code block.
 """